Bad Boys (1983 film): Plot

 Mick O'Brien is a 16-year-old Irish-American hoodlum from Chicago.
-Mick's crimes include snatching purses, shoplifting, vandalism, and fighting, but he aspires to bigger and meaner things.
-He subsequently attempts to rip off his Puerto Rican rival, Paco Moreno, but the plan goes awry, leading to Mick's best friend Carl Brennan being fatally shot and Mick accidentally running over and killing Paco's eight-year-old brother Pacito while making his getaway in a stolen car.
+Mick's crimes include snatching purses, shoplifting, vandalism, and fighting, but he aspires to bigger crimes.
+He subsequently attempts to rip off his Puerto Rican rival, Paco Moreno, but the plan goes awry, leading to Mick's best friend Carl Brennan being fatally shot and Mick accidentally running over and killing Paco's 8-year-old brother Pacito while making his getaway in a stolen car.

 Mick is convicted and sent to Rainford Juvenile Correctional Facility.
 Most of the supervisors there have lowered themselves to the role of zookeepers; one exception is counselor Ramon Herrera, a former gang member.
 He talks tough to the inmates, but is confident that some of them, especially Mick, can turn their lives around.

 Mick's cellmate is Barry Horowitz, a small, intelligent Jewish kid who firebombed a bowling alley after some boys there assaulted him for flirting with their girlfriends.
 Their cell block is dominated by a pair of brawny sadists named "Viking" Lofgren and Warren "Tweety" Jerome, who take an immediate dislike to Mick.
 Mick puts up with them at first, but after witnessing Tweety murdering Terrell, another inmate who attempted to stab Tweety in retaliation for raping him, he refuses to be intimidated.

 Suspecting that Mick may have revealed Tweety's guilt to the authorities, Tweety and Viking go to Mick's cell to confront him about this.
 But Mick, having anticipated their arrival, outsmarts them by beating them up with a pillowcase full of unopened soda cans.
 This victory earns him the respect of the block and recognition as the new "barn boss."
 Tweety is paroled soon afterwards but is later killed during an attempted robbery at a liquor store.